auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Error cases added

-`.largeMinTTL`, for when the requested `minTTL` is greater than the lifetime of the renewed Access Token.
+`.largeMinTTL`, for when the requested `minTTL` is greater than the lifetime of the renewed access token.

 ### `UserInfo` struct